The CRISPR Baby Scandal Gets Worse by the Day

 Last year, the world learned that a group of scientists had resurrected a virus called horsepox.
 Several researchers and ethicists criticized that work, arguing that it would make it easier for others to recreate the related (and far more dangerous) smallpox virus.
 As I wrote in October, regardless of the risks or merits of the experiment, it reveals a vulnerability at the heart of modern science.
 That is: Small groups of researchers can make virtually unilateral decisions about experiments that have potentially global consequences, and that everyone else only learns about after the fact.

-He Jiankui’s experiment reveals that vulnerability in the starkest possible light.
+He Jiankui’s experiment reveals that vulnerability in the starkest-possible light.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.